On the Hierarchies of an Australian Strip Club

 “Who are you going to believe, her or–.”

 I walk away.
-Edward, the security guard, is already approaching them.
+Hugo, the security guard, is already approaching them.
 I can hear their protests behind me.
 After months of practice I can walk fast and powerfully in my plastic shoes.

-Later on that night, as the dancers are finishing up their staggered shifts, I walk in on Ashley and another girl in the upstairs dressing room.
+Later on that night, as the dancers are finishing up their staggered shifts, I walk in on Tiffany and another girl in the upstairs dressing room.